7innovations/FixU-Mobile-Development/README.md

 ## Features

-- **Login with Google Account**
+- **Login with Cloud Authentication**
-  Secure login feature using Google accounts.
+  - Secure register and login feature using on cloud authentication.

 - **Depression Detection System**
   - Users can choose their status as "Professional" or "Student."